Sakti, Chhattisgarh

+Administration

-The First Collector and District Magistrate of Sakti is Nupur Rashi Panna I.A.S, First Superintendent of Police is M.R.
+The District falls under Bilaspur Administrative division of Chhattisgarh.
+Its District headquarters is situated in Jetha, Sakti on the National Highway 49.
+The First Collector and District Magistrate of Sakti was Nupur Rashi Panna I.A.S, who was succeeded by the current Collector Amrit Vikas Topno, I.A.S.
+First Superintendent of Police is M.R.
 Ahire I.P.S and First District Education Officer is B.L.
 Khare, who was also the last District Education Officer of Education District Sakti.
+The First MLA of district was Shri Charan Das Mahant(During 2018–2023) who is the current Opposition Leader of the Chhattisgarh Legislative assembly, and was re-elected in 2023.

 Geography

 Sakti is located at 22.03°N 82.97°E. It has an average elevation of 237 metres (777 feet).